 The ability to speak and understand English is relative.

-Waiting for a flight at a Malaysian airport a couple of years ago, I decided to grab a cup of hot drink at a nearby fastfood restaurant.
+Waiting for a flight at a Malaysian airport a couple of years ago, I decided to grab a cup of warm drink at a nearby cafe.

 “One cup of hot chocolate, please.”